© Copyright by Neurobit Systems 2010-2021

 Output file - name of the recording file (including its folder

 path, if current folder is not used).

-Link type - type of link used for communication with the device.
+Link type - the type of link used for communication with the device.

-Power mains frequency [Hz] - sets mains frequency used in your
+Mains power frequency [Hz] - sets the mains frequency used in your

 country, required for power interference filtering in the device.